den-materials/oop-concepts/readme.md

 var tulip = Object.create(rose); //Give me your shell. tulip.color = "yellow"
 ```

 Where are the following things defined?
-If it is defined in the object, saw the object name.
+If it is defined in the object, say the object name.
 If it's
-defined in the prototype list object.prototype.
-If its defined in the prototype's prototype write object.prototype.prototype, etc. If it's not defined how many prototype's do you need to check?
+defined in the prototype list objectName.prototype.
+If it is defined in the prototype's prototype write objectName.prototype.prototype, etc. If it's not defined how many prototypes did you need to check?

-* rose.bloom? rose.prototype
+* rose.bloom? `=> rose.prototype`
 * rose.color?
 * tulip.color?
 * tulip.petals?